 Garden Dilemmas?
 AskMaryStone@gmail.com (and now on your favorite Podcast App.)

 They say yellow daffodils represent joy and positive energy.
 White means purity and youth and orange hopefulness and camaraderie.
 They all say happiness.

 Can you plant daffodils in the spring?

-Jim of Washington NJ asked whether the daffodil bulbs he planted in March (having forgotten to plant them in the Fall) would bloom this year.
-Most daffodils, like most spring-blooming bulbs, require a chilling period of below forty degrees for eight to twelve weeks to flourish.
-Some smaller daffodils don’t.
+Jim of Washington, NJ, asked whether the daffodil bulbs he planted in March (having forgotten to plant them in the Fall) would bloom this year.
+Like most spring-blooming bulbs, most daffodils require a chilling period of below forty degrees for eight to twelve weeks to flourish.
+Some more miniature daffodils don’t.
 But during the winter, bulbs are busy growing roots.
 As long as Jim’s bulbs were not dried out, they’ll likely only push out foliage this year.

 Click through to learn about bulbs to plant now in the column titled- Spring-Planted Bulbs.